ColorfulSoft/StyleTransfer-Colorization-SuperResolution/MANUAL.md

-# Подготовка к запуску
+# Preparing for launch

-* Убедитесь, что Ваш компьютер поддерживает технологию Microsoft .NET Framework. Для запуска кодов потребуется версия не ниже 3.0.
+* Make sure that your computer supports the Microsoft .NET Framework technology.
+To run the codes, you will need a version of 3.0 or higher.
-* Если Вы используете ос Windows XP, то Вам, вероятнее всего, придётся вручную установить Microsoft .NET Framework. Найти подробные инструкции по его установке можно на официальном сайте Microsoft: https://www.microsoft.com/ru-ru/Download/confirmation.aspx?id=17718
+* If you are using Windows XP, you will most likely have to manually install the Microsoft .NET Framework.
+You can find detailed instructions for installing it on the official Microsoft website: https://www.microsoft.com/ru-ru/Download/confirmation.aspx?id=17718
-* Если Вы используете ос Windows 7 и выше, то у Вас уже установлен Microsoft .NET Framework 4.0 либо выше. В таком случае, никаких действий предпринимать не нужно.
+* If you are using Windows 7 or higher, you already have Microsoft .NET Framework 4.0 or higher installed.
+In this case, no action is necessary.

-# Загрузка и запуск приложений
+# Loading and launching apps

-* Скачайте и распакуйте текущий репозиторий.
+* Download and unpack the current repository.
-* Если возможно, поместите распакованную папку в корень какого-либо диска. Это необходимо для уменьшения длины имени файла, т.к. компоненты .NET Framework иногда могут работать некорректно с длинными именами.
+* If possible, place the unpacked folder in the root of a disk.
+This is necessary to reduce the length of the file name, because components of .NET Framework can sometimes work incorrectly with long names.
-* Выберите интересующую Вас реализацию и перейдите в её каталог. Например, если Вы хотите запустить A Neural Algorithm of Artistic Style, то Вам необходимо перейти в папку StyleTransfer-Colorization-SuperResolution\Style Transfer\2015.
-A Neural Algorithm of Artistic Style\
+* Select the implementation you are interested in and go to its catalog.
+For example, if you want to run a Neural Algorithm of Artistic Style, you need to go to the "StyleTransfer-Colorization-SuperResolution\Style Transfer\2015.
+A Neural Algorithm of Artistic Style\"
-* В папке выбранной реализации перейдите в папку Implementation. Она содержит непосредственно исходные коды проекта. В папке Вы найдёте файл Compile.bat. Запустите его, и подожите несколько секунд. Должна появиться папка Release, содержащая один единственный файл - готовую к запуску программу.
+* In the folder of the selected implementation, go to the implementation folder.
+It contains the source code of the project itself.
+In the folder you will find the "Compile.bat" file.
+Launch it, and wait a few seconds.
+You should see a "Release" folder containing a single file-the program that is ready to run.
-* Запустите полученную программу и следуйте инструкциям в открывшемся окне. Полученный исполнимый файл можно перемещать и даже запускать на других компьютерах, на которых установлен .NET Framework. Никаких специфических зависимостей программа не имеет.
+* Run the resulting program and follow the instructions in the window that opens.
+The resulting executable file can be moved and even run on other computers where it is installed .NET Framework.
+The program does not have any specific dependencies.
-* _Некоторые специфические указания можно найти в файле README.md в папке выбранного Вами проекта._
+* _Some specific instructions can be found in the README.md file in the folder of the project you selected._

-# Системные требования
+# System requirements

-* Объём оперативной памяти: не меньше 1 ГБ.
+* RAM: at least 1 GB.
-* Операционная система: Windows XP и выше; x64/x86.
+* Operating system: Windows XP and higher; x64/x86.
-* Центральный процессор: специфических требований нет. Чем мощнее - тем лучше.
+* CPU: no specific requirements.
+The more powerful the better.
-* Объём свободного места на диске для компиляции одного любого приложения: 200 МБ.
+* The amount of free disk space to compile any single application: 200 MB.
-* _Не рекомендуется запускать представленные приложения в виртуальной машине._
+* _We do not recommend running the presented applications in a VM._

-__Актуальность данных: 11.06.2019__
+__The relevance of the data: 11.06.2019__